courtois-neuromod/cneuromod_extract_tseries/docs/parcellations.rst

-For three subjects (sub-01, sub-02 and sub-03) who completed a retinotopy task, ROI masks from the early visual cortex were derived from their population receptive fields and from group priors using the Neuropythy toolbox.
+For three subjects (sub-01, sub-02 and sub-03) who completed a retinotopy task, ROI masks from the early visual cortex were derived from their population receptive fields and from group priors using the `Neuropythy toolbox <https://github.com/noahbenson/neuropythy>`_.

 **Higher visual ROIs derived from fLoc**